Pets: Options for Doggie Doors

-Any good dog owner wants to take the best possible care of their little (or not so little) friend.
-Having a doggie door allows your dog the more options for exercise and "bathroom breaks."
-There are a few things to consider when making the decision to alter your home (and in one friend's case, apartment) for a doggie door.
-In speaking with a company representative of Moore Pet Supplies, a 15-year-old business located in LaCrosse, Wisconsin, I learned a few good tips to consider before you buy or install your doggie door.
+All good dog owners want to take the best possible care of their little (or not so little) buddy.
+Having a doggie door allows your dog more options for exercise and "bathroom breaks."
+There are a few things to consider, though, when deciding to alter your home (and in one friend's case, apartment) for a doggie door.
+Moore Pet Supplies of LaCrosse, Wisconsin, offers tips to consider before you buy or install your doggie door.

 Do You Need to Have an Electronic Door?

 Electronic doggie doors operate on a connection between a magnet on a collar your dog wears, and the electronics installed in a panel on the door that controls access.
-"People believe they have to have an electronic door for security," said the company representative.
-"In terms of security though, someone could just walk up to the door with a bag of fries and lure the dog out," he said.
+"People believe they have to have an electronic door for security," says the Moore Pet Supply company representative.
+"In terms of security though, someone could just walk up to the door with a bag of fries and lure the dog out."

-The representative said however, that electronic doors are especially good for keeping out nuisance animals, such as raccoons and skunks.
-"Since these types of animals are nocturnal, you especially want to keep them out while you are sleeping," he said.
-The quality of security can also depend on the materials used in the security panel, whether plastic or metal, he added.
+However, electronic doors are especially good for preventing nuisance animals, such as raccoons and skunks, from coming inside.
+"Since these animals are nocturnal, you especially want to keep them out while you are sleeping," he cautions.
+The quality of security can also depend on the materials used in the security panel, whether plastic or metal.

 What is the Best Doggie Door Design for My Home?

 So, you want your doggie door to be functional for your situation.
-You want it to be secure, keep out critters you don't want in your home, and you will need to decide if the doggie door should be able to keep out the cold as well.
-The representative said that since they are located in Wisconsin, keeping the cold out is generally a consideration in most cases.
-"If the door goes into your house, you want to have a seal that feels like there is no door there at all," he said.
+You need it to be secure and keep out critters you don't want in your home, and you will have to decide whether the pet door should be able to keep out the cold as well.
+The representative points out, "If the door goes into your house, you want to have a seal that feels like there is no door there at all."

 Where Can You Install a Doggie Door?